“Growing food and helping others is inspiring to me”: How Shannon Wright created her nutrient-dense market garden, Backyard Gem

 “I get it pelletised so I can put it in my seeding machine and just run down the row sowing it, and I don’t have to thin them.
 It’s really expensive seed, but it’s so worth it for the flavour.”

 Backyard Jem is only a couple of years old, but Shannon has big plans.
-She’s just opened a store in Ngaruawahia selling her crops and those of other spray-free, organic growers, and has begun selling wholesale.
-She’s trying to get a local vegetable subscription box group up and running and is an active committee member of her local farmers’ market.
+She’s begun selling wholesale, is working on a local vegetable subscription box group, and is an active committee member of her local farmers’ market.

 Most importantly, she wants to get more of her community eating locally-grown, nutrient-dense foods.